PERSONAL DATA PROTECTION POLICY

 Office address : Capital Place, Level 36 & 37

 Attention: Data Protection Officer

 7. UPDATES ON THIS POLICY

-As part of our efforts to ensure that we properly manage, protect and process your personal data, we will be reviewing our policies, procedures and processes from time to time.
+As part of our efforts to ensure that we properly manage, protect and process your personal data, we will be reviewing our policies, procedures and processes from time to time at least 1 (one) time in 1 (one) year to ensure compliance with the conditions of the organization.
 This Policy may therefore be amended from time to time.
 Any amendment to this Policy will be posted on our website and can be viewed at https://www.ahp.id/privacy.
 You are encouraged to visit our website from time to time to ensure that you are aware of our latest policies in relation to personal data.